FierceEagle/fierceeagle.github.io/index.md

 {% include Correlation_Representativness_Norm_White.html %}

-Most of the correlations are rather weak, however, they can bring an interesting explaination to results intially discovered by the orginal data set reseachers, which discovered a decreasing representativness and number of transactions in areas of Southern London.
-An interesting tidbit to add to this, is that this seems especially in areas closer to the Home Counties.
-These areas are compromised of the old white middle class leaving the urban core of London in the wake of Suburbaniziation during the Post-War years, which was later followed by middle class migraint communities.
-Addionally to consider in this regard is if the effect in this instance is based of the Inhabitants of these areas choosing Tesco as their store, or if Tesco as a Cooperation choose these inhabitants as their customer.
+Most of the correlations are rather weak, however, they can bring an interesting explaination to results intially discovered by the orginal data set reseachers, which discovered a decreasing representativness and number of transactions in areas of southern London.
+An interesting tidbit to add to this, is that this seems to be the case especially in areas closer to the Home Counties.
+These areas are compromised of the old white middle class leaving the urban core of London in the wake of suburbaniziation during the post-war years, which was later followed by middle class migraint communities.
+Addionally to consider in this regard is if the effect in this instance is based of the inhabitants of these areas choosing Tesco as their store, or if Tesco as a cooperation choose these inhabitants as their customer.
 Sadly without further information about Tescos modus operandi in regard to store openings and their aimed for customer base, we can not easily answer this question any further.

-Further to consider at least in part, is skewed data collection, as in the original data set a higher number of Tesco Stores from which the Data was collected were situated north of the Thames, which introduces a bias towards the more ethnically diverse areas of northern London and its urban core.
+Further to consider at least in part, is skewed data collection, as in the original data set a higher number of Tesco stores from which the data was collected were situated north of the Thames, which introduces a bias towards the more ethnically diverse areas of northern London and its urban core.

 ### So we meet again Mr. Snow

-Today is the day, when the snake catches its tail.
+Today is the day when the snake catches its tail.
 During the [1854 Cholera epidemic](https://en.wikipedia.org/wiki/1854_Broad_Street_cholera_outbreak) in London, the researcher John Snow applied techniques of data collection, [visualization](https://upload.wikimedia.org/wikipedia/commons/thumb/2/27/Snow-cholera-map-1.jpg/1280px-Snow-cholera-map-1.jpg) and analysis to halt the spread of the virus, through this he became both one of the precursors of modern epidemiologists and the avant-garde of data science.
-Today, we can feel honoured that we can say, that we are back at the beginning, analysing water consumption in London during a pandemic.
+Today, we feel honoured that we can say that we are back at the beginning, analysing water consumption in London during a pandemic.

 {% include Correlation_Water_Wealth.html %}